 The festival has really taken off in the UK over recent years, becoming a popular family event with the emphasis on fun.
 At Matters Musical, we’ve got the musicians, dance acts, Indian DJs and more to make your Holi event the best in town!

 • Holika Dahan is on Monday 9th March 2020

 • Holi Day falls on Tuesday 10th March 2020

-Here are just a few of the ways our acts can help you achieve a hint of Holi at home:
+Here are just a few of the ways our acts can help you achieve that Holi vibe at your event:

 Dye, Dancing & Dhols